dlebauer/betydbdoc-constraints/Value Constraints.md

 *	each site must have a lat, lon
  *	lat range -90, 90
  *	lon range -180, 180
+*	Standardize geographic names (city, country, state) using TIGER / OpenStreetMap.
-*	geocode to enfoce consistency between lat, lon and city, state, country
+ *	use geocoding / reverse geocoding to enfoce consistency between lat, lon and city, state, country
  *	country names should be normalized (use enum?)
-*	At least US state names should be normalized.
-If other state names are allowed, the constraint would have to involve the country field as well (even if not, then the state would have to be null for non-US sites)
-*	city names could at least be constrained to be capitalized (many existing ones are not)
 *	som: 0 – 100
 *	mat: range: -50, 150
 *	masl: -1000, 30,000